 The City’s legislation is consistent with State law.
-This law pertains to all businesses in Upper Arlington including bars, restaurants, offices and retail establishments, and is designed to ensure Upper Arlington workers, residents and visitors to any Ohio community are protected from the dangers of secondhand smoke.
+This law pertains to all businesses in Upper Arlington including bars, restaurants, offices and retail establishments, and is designed to ensure Upper Arlington workers, residents and visitors are protected from the dangers of secondhand smoke.
 The Franklin County Public Health (FCPH) is contracted by the City of Upper Arlington for the provision of health services, and is the primary entity undertaking enforcement.

 Both the business owner and the individual who chooses to smoke are considered responsible parties.
 Upon receipt of a complaint, businesses will receive one warning letter.
 Any additional violation is a minor misdemeanor, punishable by a maximum court fine of $150 plus court costs.
 An individual violator is immediately guilty of a minor misdemeanor and subject to a fine of up to $150 plus court costs.

 SNOW & ICE REMOVAL ON SIDEWALKS

 Individual homeowners are responsible for the maintenance & clearing of sidewalks immediately adjacent to their property.
 During winter months, residents are encouraged to keep their sidewalks clear of snow and ice – providing a safe walkway for pedestrians.
 Snow Angels, a volunteer-based program coordinated by the Upper Arlington Commission on Aging, is available to assist elderly residents with snow removal.
 Those residents who would like to volunteer or those looking for assistance can register for the Snow Angels program by calling 614-583-5123.

 STREET TREE DAMAGE TO SIDEWALKS